 Dvorak Sec Contemporary

-Named after its directors, the local arts mavens Olga Dvorak and Petr Sec, Dvorak Sec Contemporary comprises 800 square meters of exhibition space spread over two floors in a stylish space designed by local design firm Konsepti.
-Established in 2005, the gallery focuses on young and up-and-coming artists from the Czech Republic, Britain, the USA and Germany.
-It gave the American painter and drawer Paul Brainard his first solo exhibition in the country, alongside exhibiting works by the young talented Czech artist Jakub Matuska, whose art blends elements of street art with earlier styles such as surrealism.
-In addition to its main space, Dvorak Sec Contemporary also operates the private Gallery Art Factory, which works to improve the development of the Czech art market.
+Named after Directors Olga Dvorak and Petr Sec, Dvorak Sec Contemporary comprises 800 square-meters of exhibition space across two floors in a stylish space designed by local design firm, Konsepti.
+Established in 2005, the gallery focuses on emerging artists from the Czech Republic, Britain, the USA, and Germany.
+Dvorac Sec gave American artist Paul Brainard his first solo exhibition in the country, and has exhibited the work of Jakub Matuska, who blends elements of street art with Surrealism.
+In addition to the central gallery space, Dvorak Sec Contemporary also operates the private Gallery Art Factory, which works to develop the Czech art market.

 Dvorak Sec Contemporary, Dlouhá 5, Prague, Czech Republic, +420 607 262 617